 Because of the different physiological response and longer recovery after concussion and specific risks related to head injuries during childhood and adolescence, these modifying factors likely apply even more to kids than adults and may mandate more cautious return to play advice, the Zurich statement says.

-A 2010 study in the Journal of Athletic Training (2), for instance, contradicted the finding of a 2007 study (3) that girls take much longer than boys for concussion symptoms to resolve and return to play.
+A 2010 study in the Journal of Athletic Training, for instance, contradicted the finding of a 2007 study that girls take much longer than boys for concussion symptoms to resolve and return to play.
 It found no gender difference in terms of the time it took for symptoms to clear and for high school girls and boys to return to play.

-More recently, a 2012 study (4) found no statistically significant differences between tightly matched, homogeneous groups of concussed male and female high school soccer players, either in terms of symptom score reported at baseline or in the first week after concussive injury, or in terms of postconcussion computerized neurocogntive test scores, with the only significant difference between baseline-to-postconcusson being in the total number of symptoms reported.
+A 2012 study by researchers at Vanderbilt University found no statistically significant differences between tightly matched, homogeneous groups of concussed male and female high school soccer players, either in terms of symptom score reported at baseline or in the first week after concussive injury, or in terms of postconcussion computerized neurocogntive test scores, with the only significant difference between baseline-to-postconcusson being in the total number of symptoms reported.

 AAN Guidelines differ

 Further complicating matters, and illustrating just how little true consensus there is in the evaluation and management of sport-related concussion, the 2013 guidelines issued by the American Academy of Neurology (AAN) depart in a number of respects from the Zurich consensus statement and/or the findings of recent studies.
 The AAN concludes that:

 - there is a "high likelihood" that history of concussion is associated with more severe/longer duration of symptoms and cognitive deficits;